uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-teacher-training.md

 non-salaried postgraduate course and meet the eligibility criteria, you will begin receiving payments from your chosen teacher training provider when you begin your course.

+For advice about bursaries or scholarships, you can:

+<p>For advice about bursaries, you can:</p>

+<p><a class="govuk-button govuk-button--secondary" data-module="govuk-button" href="https://beta-getintoteaching.education.gov.uk/#talk-to-us">Chat online</a></p>
+<p>Alternatively call Freephone 0800 389 2501 between 8.30am and 5pm, Monday to Friday.</p>

 How you’re paid will depend on the amount of financial support you receive.
 If you’re awarded a bursary, you’ll receive this in 10 equal